harper493/racing/README.txt

-These files read and digest racing result files in the format supplied by racingformbook.com into MySQ databases that can be used to analyse the results.
+These files read and digest racing result files in the format supplied by racingformbook.com into MySql databases that can be used to analyse the results.

 Loading Data